bbauska/Coursera-Bootstrap/readme.md

 Now the form as it exists here is what you will see in small and extra small screen sizes.

-Let\'s take a look at it on a larger screen size.
+Let&apos;s take a look at it on a larger screen size.

 The same form when laid out on medium to extra-large screen sizes will look like this.